pramodya1994/greetings/README.md

-Says "Hello!" with a hello function.
+Prints greetings as the output to the command line.

-# sayHello
+# pramodya/greetings
-Prints "Hello!" as the output to the command line using a hello function.
+Prints greetings as the output to the command line.